noahehall/multicloud/aws/services/Storage/snow.md

 # Snow

-- physical edge computing & storage devices for running operations in harsh, non-data center environments and in locations with inconsistent network connectivity
+- physical edge computing & storage devices for running operations in harsh, non-data center environments, locations with inconsistent network connectivity, or transporting exabytes of data into and out of AWS
 - stuff in this file generally applies to all snow family devices
   - [snowcone](./snow-snowcone.md)
   - [snowball](./snow-snowball.md)